 Meet the Reader by Ray Morton: Meet the Reader looks at the art, craft, and business of screenwriting from the perspective of an experienced script analyst an story consultant.
 When it comes to screenplays, script “readers” are the gatekeepers to the industry and having your work assessed by a professional analyst is the first step in the development process for every screenwriter, so it is vital that every script makes the best possible first impression.
 Every month, Meet the Reader examines the issues that analysts encounter in the screenplays they read and offers constructive advice to help screenwriters make their work script “reader”-friendly.
 Twitter: @RayMorton1

-Dave Trottier (AKA Dr. Format) has sold or optioned ten screenplays (three produced) and helped hundreds of writers sell their work, win contests, and break into the biz.
+Dave Trottier (AKA Dr. Format), the longest-running contributor to Script magazine, beginning since its first issue in 1989, author of seven books including The Screenwriter's Bible, has sold or optioned ten screenplays (three produced) and helped hundreds of writers sell their work and break into the biz.
 He is an award-winning teacher, in-demand script consultant, and friendly host of keepwriting.com.
 Follow Dave on Facebook and Twitter: @DRTrottier

 Bob Verini is the Los Angeles-based theater critic for Daily Variety, for whom he also contributes features on film, theater and television.
 Since 2000 he has been a senior writer for Script Magazine, also their resident go-to guy for all things Oscar related, and a frequent moderator of live screening talkback sessions and podcast Q&As on industry topics.
 By day, Bob is an academic director and teacher for Kaplan Test Prep and Admissions, welcoming your questions on standardized tests and stress management issues.
 Twitter: @BobVerini